 The process for identifying research on employers' attitudes about workers with disabilities began with a search of electronic databases (i.e., ERIC, Dissertations Online, PsychLit).
-Keywords included employer attitudes, workers with disabilities, mental retardation, mental illness, handicapped, business and disability, developmental disabilities, vocational rehabilitation, supported employment, and employment.
+Keywords included employer attitudes, workers with disabilities, mental retardation, mental illness, handicapped, business and disability, mental illness, developmental disabilities, vocational rehabilitation, supported employment, and employment.
 To be included in the review, the study had to involve data gathered from community-based employers or organizations regarding their perceptions of persons with disabilities in the workforce or their actual experiences with workers with disabilities.
 A total of 24 studies were reviewed.
-The first section of the literature review addresses factors or characteristics that may impact employer attitudes toward persons with disabilities in the workforce.
-It is followed by a review of the methodological differences in the research and a summary of key findings.
+The first section of the literature review addresses factors or characteristics that may affect employer attitudes toward persons with disabilities in the workforce (see Table 1).
+It is followed by a review of the methodological differences in the reviewed research and a summary of key findings.